-The Department of Physics offers a full complement of courses leading to the Ph.D. degree.
-Typically about 60 full-time graduate students are enrolled.
-Our graduate students come from all over the world (map).
-The department recognizes that faculty research activity is an essential ingredient in sustaining excellence in teaching.
+The ultimate mission of all physics research is to understand the fundamental origin and the mathematical description of physical phenomena.
+Faculty research is an essential ingredient in sustaining excellence in teaching.
 Faculty members carry out experimental and theoretical research in many subfields, and the results are communicated in refereed journals, in conferences and seminars, and in books.
 Much of the research is funded by federal grants.
 The active participation of graduate students in research is integral to these efforts and is a major component of their education.
 All our graduate students learn to conduct original scientific research in physics.